Jason-Whitmore/jpf/docs/Loss.md

 ### float[] calculateLossVectorGradient(float[] yTrue, float[] yPredicted)

 Calculates the gradient of steepest ascent of the loss function for each component of the output vector.
-In other words, each component is the derivative of the loss function with respect to the output
+In other words, each component is the derivative of the loss function with respect to the output vector component.

 ### float calculateLossScalar(float[] yTrue, float[] yPredicted)

 Calculates the scalar loss on a yTrue vector and a yPredicted vector.
-Typically this is just the mean of all of the loss components.
+Typically this is just the mean of all of the loss components from calculateLossVector().

 ## Derived classes